 23. Go see, ask why, show respect by Horia Slushanschi

-24. Keep Developers Happy, Reap High-Quality Work by Derek Slawson
+24. Keep developers happy, reap high-quality work by Derek Slawson

-25. Stop Doing Their Work by Brian Dishaw
+25. Stop doing their work by Brian Dishaw

 26. Write code, but not too much by Patrick Kua

-27. Evolving from Manager to Leader by Tricia Broderick
+27. Evolving from manager to leader by Tricia Broderick

 28. Affecting the pace of change by Tom Howlett

-29. Proximity Management by Jurgen Appelo
+29. Proximity management by Jurgen Appelo

-30. Babel Fish by Gil Zilberfeld
+30. Babel FishGil Zilberfeld

 32. Actions speak louder than words by Dan North

-This book is for anyone with a year or more of experience working with a team of any kind, and especially technical people, either as a lead or team member.
+This book is for anyone with a year or more of experience working on a team as a lead or team member.